Fun Decimal Activities for 4th Grade Students (That Actually Work)

 • independent practice

-You can mix multiple skills without overwhelming students.
+You can mix multiple decimal skills without overwhelming students.

 4. Money Math With Decimals